onlinefinder/onlinefinder/searx/infopage/en/about.md

 ## Why use it?

 - OnlineFinder doesn't generate a profile about you.
+- We are like an identity firewall protecting you from search engines.
 - When we scrape from engines like Google, we block your identity.
 - We doesn't care about what you search for.
-- We never shares anything with a third-party, and it can't be used to compromise you.
+- We never share anything with a third-party, and it can't be used to compromise you.
 - OnlineFinder is a free metasearch engine.

 If you do care about privacy, want to be a conscious user, or otherwise believe